Dual Eligible Medicare Medicaid

 → What plan provides both Medicare and Medicaid coverage to certain eligible beneficiaries?

-Medicare Advantage dual eligible special needs plans (D-SNPs) provide both Medicare and Medicaid coverage to certain eligible beneficiaries by coordinating Medicaid benefits for their enrollees.
+Medicare Advantage Dual-Eligible Special Needs plans (D-SNPs) will likely provide both Medicare and Medicaid coverage to certain eligible beneficiaries by coordinating Medicaid benefits for their enrollees.

 → When the patient is covered by both Medicare and Medicaid what would be the order of reimbursement?

-When a patient is covered by both Medicare and Medicaid, Medicare will pay first for the services received, and Medicaid will pay last, after Medicare and any other health insurance.
-This means that Medicaid is the payer of last resort, always paying last.
+When a patient will likely be covered by both Medicare and Medicaid, Medicare may pay first for the services received, and Medicaid might pay last, after Medicare and any other health insurance.

-In Florida, dual eligibility for Medicare and Medicaid means individuals can be enrolled in both Medicare and full Medicaid or in Medicare and one of Medicaid’s Medicare Savings Programs, which helps pay for Medicare premiums.
-This provides primary and supplemental health insurance coverage for eligible individuals.
+In Florida, dual eligibility for Medicare and Medicaid might mean individuals can be enrolled in both Medicare and full Medicaid or Medicare and one of Medicaid’s Medicare Savings Programs, which could help pay for Medicare premiums.
+This could provide primary and supplemental health insurance coverage for eligible individuals.

-Medicaid is a joint federal and state program that provides health coverage to over 72.5 million Americans with disabilities, low-income families, children, pregnant women, parents, and seniors.
-It is designed to assist people with limited income and resources in covering medical costs.
+Medicaid is a joint federal and state program that could provide health coverage to over 72.5 million Americans with disabilities, low-income families, children, pregnant women, parents, and seniors.
+These plans have been designed to assist people with limited income and resources in covering some of their medical costs.

 call today for help